magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

     rm -rf $(BUILD_DIR) *.img
 ```

-Next, we define make targets.
+### Build targets & rules

 The first two targets are pretty simple: the `all` target is the default one, and it is executed whenever you type `make` without any arguments (`make` always uses the first target as the default).
 This target just redirects all work to a different target, `kernel8.img`.

-> {xzl: kernel8.img vs kernel8.elf?}
-> **build/kernel8.elf:** Our build outocme -- an ELF file.
-It contains all code, data, and debugging info.
-> **kernel8.img:** This is our kernel binary to be loaded to the hardware.
-The very file name is expected by Rpi3's firmware.
-Consider it as a raw binary containing code and data.
-It is NOT an ELF file.
-> kernel8.img is extracted from kernel8.elf as you can see.
->
-> More details on them below.
+> The name "kernel8.img" is mandated by the Rpi3 firmware.
+The trailing `8` denotes ARMv8 which is a 64-bit architecture.
+This filename tells the firmware to boot the processor into 64-bit mode.

 The `clean` target is responsible for deleting all compilation artifacts and the compiled kernel image.